frigini/MeAjudaAi/docs/CI-CD-Security-Fixes.md

 ```

 **Solution**:
-- Modified the workflow to handle missing licenses gracefully using `continue-on-error: true`
+- Added conditional execution for Gitleaks based on license availability
-- Added TruffleHog as a backup secret scanner that runs alongside Gitleaks
+- Added TruffleHog as a backup secret scanner that always runs
-- Both scanners now run without failing the entire pipeline
+- Both scanners fail the workflow when secrets are detected (strict enforcement)
+- Gitleaks skips execution when no license is available (prevents license errors)

 **Files Changed**:
 - `.github/workflows/pr-validation.yml`